 11) P8, “Even in the early evolutions of SMAC, there were enormous problems to deal with like…and a myriad of tremendous mathematical challenges and hurdles to overcome”

 What specific challenges and hurdles does the author know about and refer to such that he makes this blanket generalization without citing any references?
-With any computerized techniques there may be complications and ‘hurdles’.
-Scientific progress entails challenges and solutions.
+With any computerized techniques there may be complications and ‘mathematical challenges and hurdles to overcome’.
+Scientific progress entails conquering challenges and hurdles and finding working solutions.

 12) P8, It is truly a major work, which will continue to have a major influence on accident reconstruction for years to come”